 All but one of ten works offered from the collection of philanthropists Jerome and Ellen Stern sold for a combined total of £197,875 / $280,447.
-This followed our New York sale of further works from their collection TO LIVE WITH
+This followed Sotheby’s New York sale of further works from their collection TO LIVE WITH.

 ART: Property from the Jerome & Ellen Stern Collection earlier this year.
 The top lot was Claudette Schreuders Three Sisters, which sold for £60,000 / $85,038 (est. £18,000-22,000).

 An AUCTION RECORD was set by Ibrahim Mahama’s jute sacks and mixed media piece Chale Wote, which sold for £75,000 / $106,298 (est. £60,000-90,000).